 Built in 1921, NP #642 is the last remaining Northern Pacific Mann McCann Ballast spreader.
 Five Mann McCann spreaders were built by the St Paul Foundry in 1921 for the Northern Pacific.
 They were used during the summer months to pull ballast back up onto the roadbed and during the winter to plow snow from the tracks.
 The #642 was assigned to work on the west end of the NP system on Stampede Pass and in the Yakima Valley.

 In March 1970 the Northern Pacific merged with four other railroads to create the “Burlington Northern Railroad” (BN), the spreader was repainted and renumbered to BN #972602.
-When BN sold the Stampede pass line in 1985 ownership was transferred to the Washington Central Railroad were it was believed to have served as part of a wrecking train according to one of the old operators.
+When BN sold the Stampede pass line in 1985 ownership was transferred to the Washington Central Railroad were it was believed to have served as part of a wrecking train according to one of its old operators.
 After its retirement it sat unused on a spur track just off of Mead Avenue in Yakima, WA.
 In July of 1996 the spreader was purchased from the Washington Central Railroad for $1,000.
 The same railroad donated the shipping and moved it to Toppenish.